 While you may need to help your dog bulk up a bit, this doesn’t mean you should just start cramming food in his mouth at all hours of the day and night!

-Just as is the case when trying to reduce a dog’s weight, you should try to help your dog gain weight gradually.
+Just as is the case when trying to reduce a dog’s weight, you should try to help your dog reach a healthy weight gradually.
 He didn’t become underweight overnight, and you aren’t going to be able to get him back to his target weight overnight either.

 This is especially true of dogs who’ve become extremely thin, as well as those who’ve been underweight for an extended period of time.
 In such cases, it is imperative that you learn how to put weight on a malnourished dog safely.